mattrglobal/sample-apps/verify-callback-express/README.md

 * Download the MATTR Mobile Wallet app and hold a Credential matching the Presentation Request
 * Have your local development environment setup with Node and NPM/Yarn, you will need to make outbound calls to the internet

-Clone the sample-apps repo
+1. Clone the sample-apps repo
-Change to the `verify-callback-express` directory npm install dependencies
+2. Change to the `verify-callback-express` directory
+3. npm install dependencies

 ```
-cd verify-call-back-express
+cd verify-callback-express
 npm install
 ```